-Each week a student will be responsible for the leadership of a seminar discussion of one of the week's assigned readings; this responsibility will rotate throughout the term and generally each student will be responsible for two to four readings through the course.
-A satisfactory performance level would include the posting of a short paresis of the reading and discussion questions prior to class on the course web page, presentation of a critical commentary which relates the material to the week's topic and previous readings, and leading of an informed discussion in class.
+Following Week 2, each week one or more students will be responsible for the leadership of a seminar discussion of one of the week's assigned readings; this responsibility will rotate throughout the term and generally each student will be responsible for two to four readings through the course.
+A satisfactory performance level would include the posting of a short paresis of the reading and discussion questions prior to class on the course web page, presentation of a critical commentary which relates the material to the week's topic and previous readings, leading of an informed discussion in class.
 A superior performance level would be achieved by stimulating further discussion within the class and by relating the readings to new, unassigned readings, or previous or recently acquired knowledge on the subject.